sradics/digital-garden/_notes/PARA Method Notes.md

 As yourself: When would you like to face this information next time?

 ## Projects
+> [!note]
+> Short term efforts in your work-life that you're working on now
-Projects → **Goals** to be achieved by a deadline
+> Projects → **Goals** to be achieved by a deadline
-A series of tasks linked to a goal, with a deadline
+> A series of tasks linked to a goal, with a deadline

 "Any outcome you’re committed to that requires more than one work session to complete"